-That promising “fat-burning” workout, drink or special diet is kind of BS.
+If you are like most of us, you have tried that promising “fat-burning” workout, drink or special diet.
+Only to find out that most of them are BS.
 Don't get me wrong, these "systems" can be helpful.
-Some people have great success with them.
+Some people even have great success with them.
 But the problem is that there is no 1-size fits all weight loss solution.

 Everybody and every body is different.
 And what works this month may not work as well the next month as you change.
 Your health is a journey of ups and down, discovery, and constantly changing variables (stress, age, injury, etc...).

 So following a fad, or system, may work for you, but likely it won't.

 The real question still stands then, "How do you burn fat and keep it off?"

 What is fat and how does it accumulate?